zaporter/OpenAI-is-not-Open/README.md

 <h1 align="center"> OpenAI is not Open </h1>
 <br/>
 To get this out of the way, I love "Open"AI.
-They make absolutely incredible tools and actually release them to be used (unlike Google and Facebook).
+They make absolutely incredible tools and actually release them (unlike Google and Facebook).

 <br/>